14 Sep Adapting and Thriving in the Workplace of the Future

 Managers should also re-commit to employee wellbeing and provide support whenever needed.

 To meet evolving organisational priorities, managers should assess opportunities to redesign roles.
 An essential task is to map out critical tasks and responsibilities against needed competencies.
-For example, digital skills will be necessary for remote working, and re-training may be required.
-Physical co-location in an office may still be valuable for sparking creativity and collaboration, as well as encouraging loyalty.
+For example, digital skills will be necessary for remote workers, and re-training may be required.
+Physical co-location in an office environment may still be valuable for sparking creativity and collaboration, as well as encouraging loyalty.

 Consider customer and employee feedback to work out where the skills gaps are.
 Once you know what skills your team needs, you can better design new roles or redesign existing roles to suit remote work.